gfchen01/gfchen01.github.io/content/publication/InteractiveFAR/index.md

 ---
-title: 'Rethinking the Parameter Learning of the Nonliear Dynamical Probabilistic Latent Variable Model'
+title: 'Interactive-FAR: Interactive, Fast and Adaptable Routing for Navigation Among Movable Obstacles in Complex Unknown Environments'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Zhichao Chen
-  - Hao Wang
   - admin
+  - Botao He
+  - Wenshan Wang
-  - Le Yao
+  - Ji Zhang
-  - Zhiqiang Ge
+  - Cornelia Fermuller
-  - Zhihuan Song
+  - Yiannis Aloimonos

 # Author notes (optional)
-# author_notes:
+author_notes:
-#   - 'Equal contribution'
+  - 'Equal contribution'
-#   - 'Equal contribution'
+  - 'Equal contribution'

-date: '2022-11-01T00:00:00Z'
+date: '2024-03-01T00:00:00Z'
 doi: ''

 # # Schedule page publish date (NOT publication's date).